alexliyu7352/10gbps/README.md

 # 10Gbps server one-click optimization

 This project is designed to optimize the performance of servers with 10Gbps or higher bandwidth by configuring various system and network settings.
-The script `oco.py` provides functionalities such as setting IRQ affinity, configuring RPS/RFS, adjusting ring buffer sizes, and more.
+The script `oco.py` provides functionalities such as setting IRQ affinity, configuring RPS/RFS, adjusting ring buffer sizes, setting kernel parameters, file limits, network queues, and more.

 ## Prerequisites